eavelardev/epimldev-inference/README.md

 ## Introduction

-This project was created during the [BioMedTech Baja Hackathon 2022](https://biomed-tech-hackathon.devpost.com/) releated to Medical Devices.
+This project was created during the [BioMedTech Baja Hackathon 2022](https://biomed-tech-hackathon.devpost.com/) related to Medical Devices.

 Our Team (MedCreators) proposed a device capable of detecting epileptic seizures, sending an alert and calling to emergency contacts.
 One of the main highlights of this project is the use of on-device machine learning to do the inference on the device without the need of sending raw data to external devices to process the IMU data.